-On Saturday, April 3, 1-3pm (Central), you will have an opportunity to learn more about the School of Communication, and meet with faculty, advisors, and staff in your department.
+On Monday, April 18, 2022, 2-4pm (Central) and Monday, April 25, 2022, 2-4 pm (Central) you will have an opportunity to learn more about the School of Communication, and meet with faculty, advisors, and staff in your department.

 Welcome from the Dean

 Congratulations!
-I am delighted to learn that you were admitted to the School of Communication (SoC) Class of 2025.
-I know that your loved ones are also pleased that you have the opportunity to join our incoming class of new students.
+I am delighted to learn that you were offered admission to the School of Communication (SoC) Class of 2026.

-I acknowledge the extraordinary circumstances in which you’re finishing your high school journey, and I applaud you for overcoming the many challenges and disruptions marking your final year of high school.
-Know that I see you; I commend your resilience and am quite impressed at how you managed these uncertainties and still kept laser focus on your important next steps.
+First, I must acknowledge the extraordinary circumstances in which you’re finishing your high school journey.
+The disruptions you endured the last two years must have been immensely challenging, given all that was altered, delayed, and canceled.
+Know that I see you and commend your resilience.
+Consider me quite impressed at how you managed these uncertainties and still kept focus on your important next steps.

 - A contemporary, experience-driven liberal arts approach toward theatre, which includes theatre history, acting, music theatre, playwriting, management, theatre for young audiences, and design.
+Our students are encouraged to create across genres, platforms, and performance styles, and become critical thinkers about the implications of their art and voice in the professional and cultural spheres.
 We have expanded our curriculum to emphasize works outside of the traditional “canon,” which will give agency to actors and writers from historically underrepresented groups.

 - A dance curriculum that includes dance history, composition, and choreography.
+Dance majors rise to the challenges of writing, researching, and analyzing the field of dance as well as their craft through technique classes and performance opportunities.
 Students prepare for careers in performance, dance writing, education, choreography, dance therapy, and administration.

 - A radio/television/film (RTVF) program that supports screenwriting, documentary media, sound production, and media analysis.
+RTVF students explore the breadth of the field through courses that examine the history and role of media in global cultures, and receive hands-on training in creating, editing, and producing innovative media—films, computer animation, and video installations.
 Student work regularly wins awards in the U.S. and abroad.

 - Pre-professional research and clinical knowledge opportunities in the human communication sciences (HCS).
-Our students are not only eager researchers and budding clinicians, but also advocates who support health and communication in diverse populations.
+Long regarded as one of the best programs in the country, HCS majors are entering medical and allied health fields at a time when the import and visibility of the health care profession is at an all-time high.
+Our students are eager researchers and budding clinicians, but also advocates who support health and communication in diverse populations.

-- An ever-evolving examination of our communication landscape in the communication studies program.
-With foundations in rhetoric, digital media, and debate, this interdisciplinary field offers endless customization.
+- An ever-evolving examination of our communication landscape.
+We’re living through an explosion in the digital ecology and leading the way in analyzing, innovating within, and questioning our relationship to data, media platforms, and social networks.
+With foundations in rhetoric, argumentation, and debate, this interdisciplinary field offers endless customization.

-- A rigorous examination of performance and ethnography.
-Performance studies students are thoughtful and engage performance on stage, in protest, in politics, or beyond.
+- A rigorous examination of performance.
+Performance studies students are thoughtful researchers and practitioners of performance on stage, in protest, in politics, or beyond.
 The SoC is renowned in this field.

 Dean, School of Communication